Subsidized child care helps reduce the financial burden for Australian families. What is it exactly? Who is eligible? How can you claim it?

 What are the immunisation requirements?

 Meeting immunisation rules is also important if you want to retain subsidy.
 According to the government website, if the child stops meeting this requirement, the subsidy will stop unless you meet them again within 63 days.
+There are also many other benefits that come from meeting Immunisation requirements.

 How to claim subsidized child care?